DaminosBH/IEEE_ENSIT_TSYP_RAS/README.md

-# TSYP RAS Challenge: Saferoad Enhancement Kit
+# TSYP 11 RAS Challenge: InnovateSafe Road

 Welcome to the GitHub repository for the IEEE ENSIT team's solution to the TSYP RAS Challenge.
 Our project focuses on providing a Saferoad Enhancement Kit, which is an attachable kit for vehicles aimed at enhancing connectivity and sensoring features.